AaronWatters/H5Gizmos/doc/Tutorials/hello3.md

 The
 <a href="hello_curves.md">hello_curves</a> script
- implements a more complex composite dashboard -- a `Stack` dashboard containing input sliders which control a parameters for a `matplotlib` curve visualization.
+implements a more complex composite dashboard -- a `Stack` dashboard containing input sliders which control parameters for a `matplotlib` curve visualization.

 <a href="README.md">Return to tutorial list.</a>